We believe that how you are born, and how you are treated while you are giving birth is important.

 Some families arrive with a team of supporters and others prefer a much smaller, more intimate team.
 Within the boundaries of safety we work to facilitate the birthday you imagine for your baby's entrance.
 Your midwifery team will be made up of the primary midwife on call, one or two senior student midwives and a second attendant who may be another midwife, or a trained Birth Assistant.

-We require that all first-time families take comprehensive childbirth education retain the services of a doula for labor support.
+We encourage all families to consider taking comprehensive childbirth education retain the services of a doula for labor support.
 We believe strongly that doula care improves outcomes, reduces likelihood of the need for transfer to hospital for pain relief and dramatically improves parent's experience of their labor and births.
 If a doula were a drug it would be unethical not to use it!
 You can find a list of community doulas here, or our midwives will give you a list of resources during your care.

 We encourage families to bring with them whatever items they would like to feel most at home: a change or two of comfortable clothes, some toiletries, cell phones and chargers, a camera, music on your device of choice (we have a bluetooth speaker system for music).
 Some families bring their own pillows or comforter if you would like to be wrapped in your own things from home.